8 Things to Do in Marrakech in Winter

 Erg Chebbi, Sahara Desert| ©cattan2011

 Marrakech is a dynamic and captivating city.
-Its streets and squares teem with life, yet it can be a bit chaotic at times.
-If you don't feel like greeting the New Year in the city's hotels, you can opt for a different and relaxing activity: an excursion to the desert of Marrakech
+Its streets and squares are bustling with life, yet at times it can be somewhat chaotic.
+If you don't feel like seeing in the New Year in the city's hotels, you can opt for a different and relaxing activity: a trip to the Marrakech desert

-Its high golden dunes form a moving landscape and are the ideal setting for activities such as a dromedary ride or a quad bike race.
-At nightfall, you will enjoy a typical dinner and shows of jugglers, fire eaters and belly dancers.
+Its high golden dunes form a moving landscape and are the ideal setting for activities such as a camel ride or a quad bike race.
+At nightfall, you'll enjoy a traditional dinner and shows featuring jugglers, fire eaters, and belly dancers.

 However, the main attraction is the sky sprinkled with thousands of stars.
-It is not for nothing that Morocco is one of the main destinations for those who love constellations.
+It's no surprise that Morocco is one of the top destinations for constellation enthusiasts.

-The Marrakech International Marathon is a sporting event organized by the Association Le Grand Atlas (AGA).
+The Marrakech International Marathon is a sporting event organized by the Le Grand Atlas Association (AGA).
 The first edition was held in 1987 and, year after year, it has become an important event in the Red City.
-The race usually starts and finishes on Avenue de la Menara (near the Hotel La Mamounia) and has a total length of 44 km.
+The race usually starts and finishes on Avenue de la Menara (near the La Mamounia Hotel) and has a total length of 44 km.

-Every 5 km, you will find refreshment stands with waters and orange slices.
-The Marrakech International Marathon is held in January and is a must for those who want to prepare for other sporting events such as the Tokyo Marathon.
-You can pick up your race bibs at Place du 16 novembre (Gueliz district).
+Every 5 km, you will find refreshment stations with water and orange slices.
+The Marrakech International Marathon is held in January and is a must for anyone who wants to prepare for other sporting events, such as the Tokyo Marathon.
+You can pick up your race numbers at Place du 16 novembre (Gueliz district).
 Remember to bring your passport with you.

 Book a guided tour of Marrakech

-Sleep in the desert without giving up comfort.
+7. Sleep in the desert without sacrificing comfort

 Glamping in the desert| ©Honestman Boulmane